NEST: Nested Event Stream Transformer for Sequences of Multisets: Method

 \subsection{Dual-level Contextualization}

-Within each multiset, token interactions are confined to the set, so the \texttt{[CLS]} token carries set information via set-wise contextualization.
-Across the sequence, \texttt{[CLS]} tokens exchange information through cross-set contextualization.
+We use modern Transformer components~\citep{warner2025modernbert} in all SWE/CSE blocks.
+Within each multiset, interactions are restricted to in-set tokens, with the \texttt{[CLS]} aggregating set-level features via set-wise contextualization.
+Across the sequence, \texttt{[CLS]} communicate through cross-set contextualization.